 Press OK to close the screens you've opened and ... wait.
 Yet another thing to know about Windows search index is that it's picky about getting itself updated.
 Oftentimes, when Windows detects that you are actively using your computer, it delays the updates to its search index until your activity stops or slows down.
 Other times it may update the index almost immediately after you make changes to it.
 If you are an administrator of the computer, you can try to force Windows to rebuild the search index: on the Indexing Options screen, press Advanced, and then use the Rebuild button:

 However, even forcing to rebuild the index sometimes does not make it happen soon enough.
 If you've waited a few minutes and nothing seems to change in the Photos app, try restarting the computer and check the Photos after that.
 Eventually, Windows index should catch up with the changes you've made, and the Photos app should stop displaying the images from the excluded folder.
 If it does not, consider moving the Cats folder out of the Pictures area altogether.
 For example, create a Cats folder in the root of the C: drive, and move the pictures there.
 This should force Photos app to refresh and remove the images from the view.

 That's nice, you might say, but what about other apps and File Explorer itself?
 Even if the images are not visible in the Photos app, anyone could still navigate to the Cats folder with File Explorer and see the images there.
 If you want to prevent that, excluding the folder from the search index is not enough, you need to protect access to the folder in some other way.
 Of course, we would be fools not to take this opportunity and suggest that our software Folder Guard was designed for just such a task!
-You could use it to add a password to the Cats folder, and any time someone would want to look into it with File Explorer, they would need to enter that password first.
+You could use it to make a secret folder with the photos of your cats, or password protect folder with images, and any time someone would want to look into it with File Explorer, they would need to enter that password first.
 Check it out!